projectcipher/cipher/guides/DOCUMENTATION.md

 GitHub leverages [Git](https://git.com), a [version control system](../DOCUMENTATION.md#version-control-system-vcs), to post our content online.

-With our content online, GitHub uses a service called "GitHub Pages" to  allow the creation of custom web addresses/URLs for our projects.
+With our content online, GitHub uses a service called "GitHub Pages" to  enable the creation of custom web addresses/URLs for our projects.
 These will be sharable with friends and family!

 Example: https://nguyenbrian.github.io